MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

 <#
   Description:

-    Queries the search service of a Microsoft 365 organization to retrieve all OneDrive sites.
+    Queries the search service of a Microsoft 365 tenant to retrieve all OneDrive sites.
     Details of the discovered sites are written to a .CSV file (by default,"OneDriveForBusinessSiteInfo_<date>.csv").

  Script Installation Requirements: